 The answer to this question will depend on the situation.
 In some cases, you may find a better option that may even have lower cost.
 For example, nothing looks more attractive than a tax-deductible Home Equity Line Of Credit (HELOC).
 And with today’s rates in the vicinity of 3%, that is hard to beat.

 Yes, there are fees and interests involved in borrowing against real estate.
 Lenders are even charging humongous pre-payment fees for short-term borrowers.
 It has also become more difficult to apply for such loans since the real estate crash.
 Both borrower and the property must comply with the lending requirements.
 There should be sufficient equity and a steady job with an income many times over the debt payment.
 Of course, the borrower must have a good credit score.

 Borrow From Retirement

 If you borrow from or take money from retirement accounts, you open yourself to fees and taxes.
 Some company restrictions also bar you from borrowing against your retirement account – even from your 401k.
 This restriction also applies to emergency situations.
-On the few occasions they let you borrow, they will impose some conditions on you.
+On a few occasions they let you borrow, they will impose some conditions on you.
 They will only lend you whichever is lower between $50K or 50% of the vested funds.
 I

-If you aren’t borrowing money for down payment for a house, you need to pay the loan within 5 years.
+If you aren’t borrowing money for a down payment for a house, you need to pay the loan within 5 years.
 Another major issue is that you’ll have to repay the borrowed funds with after-tax dollars.
 These will be again subject to tax at withdrawal unless it is a Roth account.

 IRA’s are even more uncompromising.
 Lenders do not accept them as collateral.
 You can only access your funds for a 60-day period.
 Experts consider this a ‘tax-free rollover’ and that period is inflexible.
 Beyond the 60 days, you will have to pay income taxes plus a penalty.
 You will also lose the ability to return the money to your IRA.